 Yes.
 If you want to transfer your entire ticket order to someone else, you can log into your Eventbrite account and change the name on your order.
 To facilitate the transfer of an order or a specific ticket at the box office, ticket holder must make a copy of their ID and write a note releasing that ticket to whomever they wish to transfer it to.

-Tickets will be available at the gate.
+Tickets will be available at the gate if the festival is not sold out in advance.
 We highly encourage purchasing your tickets ahead of time because this is a reduced capacity show and it may sell out.
 Note: Car Camping & RV Camping passes are sold separately.

 No. Children 12 and under do not need admission tickets.
 However, we will be issuing child identification wristbands at Security Central.
 We highly recommend you visit Security Central near the main food court to get an identification wristband for your child.